KS3 Curriculum Guide

 - The world around us, including your home town and local area, the environment, people, places and customs.

 Pupils’ language skills are developed in four major areas: speaking, listening, reading and writing.
 The course encourages pupils to use the language creatively and to acquire a useful level of competence in real life situations.
-The course also promotes language awareness and where appropriate an understanding of grammar.
+The course also promotes language awareness and, where appropriate, an understanding of grammar.

 Pupils are assessed regularly in the skills of speaking, listening, reading and writing.
 Regular diagnostic tests allow both staff and pupils to identify areas of strength and possible weaknesses and consolidate or address them as appropriate.
 Pupils are constantly encouraged to think about their learning and regular teacher feedback is given to help plan for future progress.

 Home learning is an essential part of ensuring that pupils achieve their full potential and we expect pupils to complete two half-hour home learnings in Year 7, of which one will be a learning home learning.
 In Year 8, pupils will complete one half-hour home learning per week in each subject.
 In Year 9, pupils will complete 40 minutes of home learning in each subject.
-Home learning is marked regularly by the class teacher who will give feedback, encouragement and advice on how to improve still further.
+Home learning is marked regularly by the class teacher who will give feedback, encouragement and advice on how to improve further.

 Beyond the Classroom